AVABSH3/Titanic_Survival/README.md

 - **Algorithm Used:** Logistic Regression
   - Logistic Regression is chosen for its effectiveness in predicting binary outcomes, making it an ideal choice for this survival prediction task.

+## Dataset
+The dataset used for this project is the famous Titanic dataset, which contains information about passengers, including whether they survived or not.

 ## Dependencies
 Ensure you have the following dependencies installed to run the project:
 - Python 3.x